 6. Psycho (1960)

 No list of psychopaths can be complete without the eponymous Norman Bates.
-A seemingly normal young owner of a motel, meets a pretty girl on the run.
-Sparks fly between the two or so the guy seems to think.
+A seemingly normal young owner of a motel meets a pretty girl on the run.
+Sparks fly between the two, or so the guy seems to think.
 But the ‘Mother’ disapproves of his son’s affinity towards another woman and kills her.
 Or was it the son?
-Alfred Hitchcock’s ‘Psycho’ brought alive the creepiest inner demons of human self.
-It brought Mr. Hitchcock countless laurels and for us, a new name and face for psychos – Norman Bates.
-While it can be strongly argued to the cause of Norman Bates actually being psychopathic, OR only developing a distinct delusional personality due to previous trauma, the film remains a benchmark for psychopath movies till date offering up a facet of the human mind that was till then, unexplored on film.
+Alfred Hitchcock’s ‘Psycho’ brought alive the creepiest inner demons of the human self.
+It brought Mr. Hitchcock countless laurels and, for us, a new name and face for psychos – Norman Bates.
+While it can be strongly argued that the cause of Norman Bates actually being psychopathic, OR only developing a distinct delusional personality due to previous trauma, the film remains a benchmark for psychopath movies to date offering up a facet of the human mind that was till then, unexplored on film.

 5. American Psycho (2000)

-Christian Bale plays a narcissist, ego centric Patrick Bateman who has everything, but still lacks something to boost his inner demons.
-He showcases every trait of a psychopath i.e. self-obsession, insecurity, measuring people with the level of vanities they possess.
-This movie ran into troubles with MPAA because of its depiction of increasingly graphic sexual violence.
+Christian Bale plays a narcissist, ego-centric Patrick Bateman who has everything but still lacks something to boost his inner demons.
+He showcases every trait of a psychopath i.e., self-obsession, insecurity, measuring people with the level of vanities they possess.
+This movie ran into trouble with MPAA because of its depiction of increasingly graphic sexual violence.
 The brilliance of this film rises to its peak with an absolutely cracking climax.

 Read More: Best Navy SEAL Movies of All Time